chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 * The 5.0 livestream and the host mentioning that "could it be that a deceased character will come back to life?", which is such a bold statement to make that it's almost guaranteed that it will come true, lest they'd be hit by false advertising lawsuits in China.
 * The fact that no one was actually resurrected in Natlan's main Archon Quest despite making such a significant statement.
 This is our first red herring, in that they wanted to erode people's belief that someone will get resurrected, as many will be quick to assume that they are unlikely to pull a resurrection plot in an interlude chapter.
 * Capitano's death that serves as a way to shake up people's faith in Signora's resurrection.
 This is our second red herring: kill off a character that's just as hyped (and the highest-ranking Harbinger at that) to further wear down the community's optimism in her revival.
-* Durin's lore exploration in 5.6 when the leaked characters that will be involved are only Mini Durin and the Hexenzirkel, with no real Durin or Wanderer in sight.
-This is our third red herring, in that they introduce a character in the near future that was speculated to be resurrected according to what unfolded in a recent event.
+* Durin's "revival" in 5.6 which is really more like a soul swap between Mini Durin and Durin, and with no Wanderer in sight despite him being hinted in the Simulanka event to be an important character who takes care of Mini Durin.
+This is our third red herring, in that the resurrection wasn't actually a real resurrection, and the fact that this all took place in Mondstadt, which makes it a Mondstadt resurrection, not a Natlan resurrection.
 * The gnosis hasn't been stolen yet which implies that a Harbinger WILL steal it in the future.
 I believe this is a hint that implies Signora mains shouldn't follow all the red herrings I've mentioned earlier.
 * The missing 17th character and the existence of v5.8, which is another hint that nothing is just as it seems.